michal-depta/openspec-exercise/README.md

 ng serve
 ```

-2. Open http://localhost:4200 — you should see current weather for Warsaw.
+2. Open http://localhost:4200 — you should see current weather for St. Louis, Missouri.

 ## Lab exercises

 See [EXERCISES.md](EXERCISES.md) for the hands-on tasks.
-If you get stuck, check the [hints/](hints/) folder.

 ## How it works